kartik-venugopal/swift-ffmpeg-player/README.md

 * Sunlubo's [Swift wrapper for ffmpeg](https://github.com/sunlubo/SwiftFFmpeg)

-* For a more full-fledged AVAudioEngine setup, I point you to my other (far bigger) project: [Aural Player](https://github.com/maculateConception/aural-player)
+* For a more full-fledged ffmpeg and AVAudioEngine setup, I point you to my other (far bigger) project: [Aural Player](https://github.com/maculateConception/aural-player)

 * A Swift ffmpeg [wrapper library](https://github.com/FFMS/ffms2) (that I'm not sure I understand but it should be mentioned).